yiyenene/kyubi/README.md

 ```

 when top/index view rendering, index.css and index.js are loaded by kyubi tag helper.
-※ `shared` is also loaded with same controllers.
+※ `shared` is also loaded when execute same controller action.

 ## Installation
 Add this line to your application's Gemfile: